 Support Government Benefits Reform!

 Did you know that marriage is not equal under the law in the United States?
+Technically, you can legally get married if you receive government benefits, but right now, it isn’t practical.

-This is because most disabled people cannot get married without losing vital benefits like Social Security Income (SSI) and Medicaid, as the asset limit is a mere $2,000 for singles and $3,000 for couples.
-The salary limits vary slightly by state, but they are equivalent to a starting salary.
+This is because most disabled people cannot get married without having vital benefits like Supplemental Security Income (SSI) and Medicaid severely reduced or even eliminated altogether, as the asset limit is a mere $2,000 for singles and $3,000 for couples.
+The income limits vary slightly by state, but they are extremely low and often equivalent to a starting salary.
 These limits apply whether or not your spouse receives services.
-Additionally, retirement accounts currently count as assets, which makes it impossible for people with disabilities to save up for retirement.
-The good news is that there is proposed legislation to fix this!
-The SSI restoration act and the SSI savings penalty elimination act are two of those pieces of legislation.
-The SSI restoration act would eliminate the marriage penalty, raise the salary and asset limit to qualify for services, and exempt retirement accounts from being counted as assets.
-The SSI savings penalty elimination act would also raise the salary and asset limit.Watch the video below and watch Patrice: The Movie on Hulu to learn more and take action by writing your representatives by clicking here
+Receiving SSI is often the only guaranteed way to qualify for Medicaid long-term services and supports (LTSS).
+Additionally, retirement accounts currently count as assets, which makes it nearly impossible for people with disabilities to save for retirement.

 Note